Coach Wilmots wants time to think as Belgians call for his head

-PARIS The Paris bid to host the 2024 Olympics suffered an untimely setback on Friday when a French soldier wounded a man armed with a machete as he tried to enter the Louvre museum.
+LONDON, Feb 3 Stoke City striker Saido Berahino served an eight-week suspension before he joined from West Bromwich Albion last month, manager Mark Hughes told reporters on Friday.

-LILLE, France Belgium coach Marc Wilmots asked for time to take a holiday and think about his future after watching his talent-packed team crash out of Euro 2016 on Friday, outplayed 3-1 by a dogged Welsh outfit.
+LILLE, France, July 2 Belgium coach Marc Wilmots asked for time to take a holiday and think about his future after watching his talent-packed team crash out of Euro 2016 on Friday, outplayed 3-1 by a dogged Welsh outfit.

 "I'll take a bit of a holiday," he said when asked about his future as coach.
 "I won't make a decision when the adrenaline's pumping.
 I need some time to think."